Juan J. de Pablo

 Graduate students entering the IME PhD program are expected to fulfill a set of course requirements including three core courses, four in-depth courses in the research field of choice, and two broad elective courses.
 The core and in-depth courses are selected from a portfolio of graduate level courses, in conjunction with the faculty advisor.
 These courses are offered by the IME, sister departments (physics, chemistry, biophysics, computer science, and biological sciences) or developed specifically for IME students.
 The broad electives are to provide students with the opportunity to acquire skills in leadership, communication, technology development and product design.
 The hallmark of the IME’s PhD program is a highly customized curriculum tailored to each individual student’s needs and inspirations.
 In addition, there are a wide variety of opportunities for students to engage in teaching.

 To establish candidacy, students are required to develop a research proposal describing the objectives, approaches and expected outcomes of their PhD thesis work.
 Students will give an oral presentation of their written proposal to a faculty review committee for approval.
-This process should be completed no later than the end of second academic year.
+This process should be completed no later than the end of winter quarter of the second academic year.

 All students will receive scholarship support from the Institute for the first quarter.
 Subsequently, IME provides full financial support to all graduate students throughout their graduate study at IME as long as they remain in good standing.